An Empirical Study of Fault Localization in Python Programs: Conclusions

 It is remarkable that SBFL techniques, proposed nearly two decades ago~\cite{Jones:2005}, still remain formidable in terms of both effectiveness and efficiency.
 As we discussed in \autoref{sec:related-work}, MBFL was introduced expressly to overcome some limitations of SBFL.
 In our experiments (similarly to Java projects~\cite{Zou:2021}) MBFL performed generally well but not always on par with SBFL; furthermore, MBFL is much more expensive to run than SBFL, which may put its practical applicability into question.
 Our empirical analysis of ``mutable'' bugs (\autoref{sec:experimental-results:rq3}) indicated that MBFL loses to SBFL usually when its mutation operators are not applicable to the faulty statements (which happened for nearly half of the bugs we used in our experiments); in these cases, the mutation analysis will not bring relevant information about the faulty parts of the program.
 These observations raise the question of whether it is possible to predict the effectiveness of MBFL based on preliminary information about a failure; and whether one can develop new mutation operators that extend the practical capabilities of MBFL to new kinds of bugs.
+More generally, one could try to relate the various kinds of source-code edits (add, remove, modify)~\cite{dissection-defects4j} introduced to fix a fault to the effectiveness of different fault localization algorithms.
 We leave answering these questions to future research in this area.